basava2005/fullstack/README.md

 # fullstack
-this is a fullstack  learning &amp;project
+this is a fullstack  learning &amp;project.